dz/chisel/README.markdown

 ### Also want daringfireball.net like posts (for quotes, and links) without titles?

 Pretty easy.
-Leave the first line blank in the above entry format, but remember to provide a filename.
+Leave the first line blank in the above entry format.
 Jinja2 template (see `templates/detail.html`) below looks for a post title, and does not produce one, if it finds none.
 (The permalink URL is dependent on filename -- not the post title.)

 	{% if entry.title != '' %}
 		<h2>{{ entry.title }}</h2>